raspberrypilearning/catch-the-bus/en/quiz1/question_1.md

 - ( ) Two seconds after you click on the green flag

   --- feedback ---
-  The bus takes two seconds to glide away, but this is not how long it waits before it moves.
+  The bus takes two seconds to glide away, but that is not how long it waits before it moves.
   --- /feedback ---

 --- /choices ---